Skip to main content

 Liebling onboard LCIL-88 at D-Day

-Liebling, in khaki pants with his back to the camera, onboard LCIL-88 steaming to Normandy.
+Liebling, in a knit cap and with his back to the camera, onboard LCIL-88 steaming to Normandy

 Rigg knew that Carusi’s theory would be tested as, staring through Liebling’s binoculars at 0720, he sought the correct alleyway to Easy Red.
 If the team that stealthily surveyed Omaha’s attack routes before dawn had done its job, LCIL-88 would come across colored buoys to mark its path through the underwater mines, iron barriers, and concrete blocks.
 Not much went according to plan that morning at Omaha.
 But remarkably, the painted buoys were bobbing almost exactly where Rigg anticipated.